bobwallis/Blueline/README.md

 Run `psql -h 127.0.0.1 -p 5432 -d blueline -U user -c "CREATE EXTENSION fuzzystrmatch"` to add the fuzzystrmatch extension to the database so the search functionality can work.

-Run `symfony console doctrine:schema:create` to create the database schema.
+Run `symfony console doctrine:schema:creatsymfony console doctrine:database:createsymfony console doctrine:database:createe` to create the database schema.

 ## 2) Import data and create assets